Tobias-Opsahl/Fact-or-Fiction/README.md

-# Home exam IN5550
+# Fact or Fiction?
+Exploring Diverse Approaches to Fact Verification with Language Models

 This repo contains the code and documentation to the article *Fact or Fiction?
 Exploring Diverse Approaches to Fact Verification with
-Language Models*, which was submitted as the home exam to the course IN5550 at the University of Oslo, spring 2024.
-This was made by Tobias Opsahl (`tobiasop@gmail.com`, `tobiasao@uio.no`).
+Language Models*.

 The paper assesses the performance of various language models at the [FactKG](https://arxiv.org/pdf/2104.06378) dataset.
-It tests a finetuned , trains a [question answer graph neural network (QA-GNN)](https://arxiv.org/pdf/2104.06378) and prompts ChatGPT.
+It tests a finetuned BERT, trains a [question answer graph neural network (QA-GNN)](https://arxiv.org/pdf/2104.06378) and prompts ChatGPT.
+The subgraph retrival method utilises simple logical methods, which are cheap to perform and resulted in improved performance.
 The QA-GNN trains efficiently due to frozen node and edge embeddings which can be computed in advance, and only once.

 ## Requirements

 The code requires `pandas`, `pytorch`, `numpy`, `transformers`, in addition to `pytorch_geometric` for QA-GNNs, and `nltk` and `spacy` for the contextulized embeddings.
 Additionally, one have to run `python -m spacy download en_core_web_sm` to download the embeddings (it does not take long).

-If you run on Fox, most of the libraries are found as modules, but `torch_geometric` needs to be installed.
-This can be done locally in a venv.
-More information about that below, see `Running on Fox`.

 ## Running the code

 Before training the models, one needs to run some preprocessing of the datasets.
-The FactKG datasets were provided as `.csv` files in the folder `/fp/projects01/ec30/factkg/` at Fox.
-One also needs the `DBpedia` knowledge graph (for preprocessing only, not training), provided at `/fp/projects01/ec30/factkg/dbpedia/dbpedia_2015_undirected_light.pickle` If you wish to run this locally, please save it locally in `./data`.
+The `.csv` file from the FactKG dataset should be downloaded and put in `./data/` (or change the path in `constants.py`).
+One also needs the `DBpedia` knowledge graph (for preprocessing only, not training).
+The FactKG dataset provides a light version of DBpedia that is recommened to use.
 All the paths are saved in `constants.py`, so please make sure that these corresponds to your paths.
-The parameters `LOCAL` and in `glocal_settings.py` to indicate whether you are using the fox path or not.

-Chech the [FactKG paper](https://arxiv.org/pdf/2104.06378) to download the data, if it is not available.
+Chech the [FactKG paper](https://arxiv.org/pdf/2104.06378) to download the data.

 Tip: Try setting `SMALL` to `True` in `glocal_settings.py` to test the runs really fast, since this index only a small part of the dataset.